teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 Evidence | Description
 | - | - |
-Exclusive Rights | You have the exclusive right to use the trademark to sell the specified goods & services.
+<i class="icon-lock"></i> Exclusive Rights | You have the exclusive right to use the trademark to sell the specified goods & services.
 Validity | Not every word or symbol can be a valid trademark.
 For example, generic words are not valid trademarks.
 A trademark registration is evidence that your trademark is valid.
 Start Date  |  Trademark rights go to the first company to use the trademark (with some exceptions).
 A registration is evidence of your "date of first use" of the trademark.
 Continuous Use |  Trademark rights end when you stop using the trademark to sell your goods or services.
 A trademark registration is evidence that you have not abandoned the trademark.